Breast cancer is the most common cancer affecting women. It is the second most common type of cancer, after lung cancer, causing death in women.

 Click here to learn the best ways you can care for your breasts.
 If you have any concerns about any of these signs, speak to your doctors.
 A mammogram or palpitation can detect any unusual breast appearance for further investigations.
 Remember, the earlier the better.

-While some breast cancer factors like being a woman, growing in age, and genetic predisposition cannot be changed, there are several things you can do to reduce your risk of developing breast cancer.
+While some factors like being a woman, growing in age, and genetic predisposition cannot be changed, there are several things you can do to reduce your risk of developing cancer of the breast.

 - Maintain a healthy weight